 Current Opportunities

-- Attends meetings and required training.
+- Attending meetings and required training.

-- Performs other related duties as assigned.
+- Performing other related duties assigned.

 - Demonstrated ability to be open-minded and non-judgmental.